Drishyam 2

-Drishyam 2: The Resumption, or simply Drishyam 2 is a 2021 Indian Malayalam-language crime thriller film written and directed by Jeethu Joseph and produced by Antony Perumbavoor through the company Aashirvad Cinemas.A sequel to their 2013 film Drishyam and the second installment to the series, the film stars Mohanlal, Meena, Ansiba Hassan, Esther Anil.
-The story takes place six years after the events of Drishyam.
+Drishyam 2: The Resumption, or simply Drishyam 2 is a 2021 Indian Malayalam-language crime thriller film written and directed by Jeethu Joseph.
+The film was produced by Antony Perumbavoor under the banner of Aashirvad Cinemas.
+A sequel to the 2013 film Drishyam, the film stars Mohanlal, Meena, Ansiba Hassan, Esther Anil, Murali Gopy and Asha Sharath.
+The story is set six years after the events of Drishyam.

-Jeethu wrote the script for Drishyam 2 when the production works of his another film Ram, got interrupted due to COVID-19 pandemic.
+Jeethu wrote the script for Drishyam 2 when the production work for his other film, Ram, got interrupted due to the COVID-19 pandemic.
 After a formal announcement made on Mohanlal's 60th birthday, 21 May 2020, the principal photography began on 21 September and concluded on 6 November 2020, while adhering to safety precautions set for preventing the spread of COVID-19.
-The film was shot extensively for 46 days in and around Thodupuzha in the same locations as Drishyam, and some scenes in Kochi.
+The film was shot extensively for 46 days in and around Thodupuzha in the same locations as Drishyam, with some scenes in Kochi.
 Anil Johnson composed the songs and score.
 Satheesh Kurup handled the cinematography and V. S. Vinayak edited the film.

-Originally, the makers planned for a theatrical release, the producers later opted to release the film through the streaming service Amazon Prime Video.
-The film was released worldwide on 19 February 2021 to widespread critical acclaim, praising the narration style and performances (especially of Mohanlal).
+Originally planned for a theatrical release, the producers later opted to release the film through the streaming service Amazon Prime Video.
+The film was released worldwide on 19 February 2021.
+Like its predecessor, it received widespread critical acclaim, praising the narration style and performances (especially of Mohanlal).
+The team has officially confirmed the production of the third installment in the Drishyam film series, titled Drishyam 3 planning to release in late 2025 or early 2026.

 Plot

-On the night of 3 August 2013, a man named Jose George is on the run from the authorities for murdering his brother-in-law.
+On the night of 3 August 2013, a man named Jose George flees after murdering his brother-in-law.
 Hiding behind an unfinished police station, he sees Georgekutty emerging from it.
-Afterwards, he attempts to apologize to his wife, but ends up being arrested by the police.
+Afterwards, he attempts to apologize to his wife for murdering her brother, but ends up being arrested by the police.